Operator splitting for dissipative delay equations: The delay semigroup

-The main abstract technical tool in investigating splitting procedures are Lax-Chernoff type theorems and variants of the Lie-Trotter product formula for nonlinear semigroups.
+The main abstract technical tool in investigating splitting procedures are Lax--Chernoff type theorems and variants of the Lie--Trotter product formula for nonlinear semigroups.
 Such result were proved in the paper by Brezis and Pazy \cite[Section 3]{Brezis-Pazy}, and improved by Kobayashi \cite{Kobayashi1}.
-We recall here the important results for our investigation. \begin{theorem} \begin{enumerate}[(a)] \item Let $A$, $B$, and $\overline{A+B}$ are $\omega$-m-dissipative sets in a Banach space $X$ generating the semigroups $S$, $T$, and $U$, respectively.
+We recall here the results important for our investigation. \begin{theorem} \begin{enumerate}[a)] \item Suppose that $A_1$, $A_2$, and $\overline{A_1+A_2}$ are $\omega$-m-dissipative sets in a Banach space $X$ generating the semigroups $T_1$, $T_2$, and $T$, respectively.
 Then

-for all $x\in X$. \item If, in addition, $X$ is a Hilbert space and $A+B$ is closed, then
+for all $x\in X$. \item If, in addition, $X=H$ is a Hilbert space and $A_1+A_2$ is already closed, then